jonnonz1/nz-statute-book/acts/public/2001/health-and-disability-services-safety-act-2001.md

 **Appeals**

 ### 51 Rights of appeal
-(1) A person may appeal to a District Court against the cancellation under section 30 of the person's certification to provide health care services of any kind.
+(1) A person may appeal to the District Court against the cancellation under section 30 of the person's certification to provide health care services of any kind.
-(2) An auditing agency may appeal to a District Court against the cancellation under section 37(1) of the agency's designation.
+(2) An auditing agency may appeal to the District Court against the cancellation under section 37(1) of the agency's designation.
-(3) A person in respect of whom a cessation order or a closing order is served may appeal to a District Court against it.
+(3) A person in respect of whom a cessation order or a closing order is served may appeal to the District Court against it.
 (4) An appeal against a cessation order or a closing order must be brought within 14 days after it is served.
 (5) The court's decision is final.